A Profile Of The Pacific Crest Trail

 Books have been written.
 Movies have been made.
 Thousands of people have trekked it end to end and many more have experienced sections of it as a day hike or weekend adventure.
 The Pacific Crest Trail offers spectacular scenery, solitude, and challenges in a way that few other trails can.

-From Mexico to Canada…but, what exactly is the Pacific Coast Trail?
+What Exactly is the Pacific Coast Trail?

 There is only one Pacific Crest Trail.
 It runs from Southern California, beginning near a small town named Campo not far from the border with Mexico and stretches through the northern portion of Washington State, ending at the Canadian border.
-The 2650-mile trail passes through California, Oregon, and Washington, mostly running in a direct south to north line.
-Most people choose to start in the south and hike north if they are thru-hikers, or those with the goal of hiking the entire length of the trail.
+The 2650-mile trail passes through California, Oregon, and Washington, mostly running in direct south to north line.
+Most people choose to start in the south and hike north if they are thru-hikers or those with the goal of hiking the entire length of the trail.
 It is, however, just as easy to start in the north and work towards sunny California.

 In total, the PCT traverses through 25 national forests and seven national parks.
 The Pacific Crest Trail is first mentioned in documents dating back to 1926.
 It was would be a further 12 years before construction on the trail would actually begin.
 The work was put on hiatus during WWII and the official completion ceremony wasn’t until 1993 although decades’ worth of work had been done in between.